36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Emerald Green Arborvitae grows steadily at 1 to 2 feet annually, making it perfect for smaller spaces.
 This compact evergreen creates a dense, vibrant privacy wall that reduces noise.
 Its slim profile fits neatly in tight areas.

-The foliage stays lush and green all year, requiring little maintenance.
+The foliage remains lush and green throughout the year, requiring minimal maintenance.
 With regular pruning, it maintains a clean and polished look.
 This shrub is a reliable choice for creating a natural boundary in residential settings.

 4. Privet (Ligustrum)